phillipsar2/poa_genome/README.md

-# Title when I come up with a paper name
+# A happy accident: a novel turfgrass reference genome

 Workflow for the phylogenetic species validation, analysis of genetic diversity, and evaluation of population strucutre of the *Poa pratensis* population panel.